gfx0/meanstackcrud/README.md

 > Make sure you don't have apache2 or nginx running under some other user, by checking with
 > **sudo ps aux |grep apache2** to see if there are any processes running.
 A nice way of shutting apache down for example is **sudo service apache2 stop** but this is the part where GoogleFu is important to master.
 >
-You do a quick test of your MongoDB installation by running: npm install --save mongodb incase you haven't cloned this git repository yet.
+> You can do a quick test of your MongoDB installation by running: npm install --save mongodb incase you haven't cloned this git repository yet.
 After that operation is complete, put the code snippet below this paragraph into index.js and run **sudo node index.js** If the result is 'database connection OK' then your MongoDB installation was succesfull and you're ready to party.

 ```javascript
 var MongoClient = require('mongodb').MongoClient;